 The IGF has one large meeting every year where a number of activities take place, most of which are led by the multistakeholder community itself (e.g. workshops on various topics), as well as local, national, and regional IGFs.
 In addition, the IGF also has intersessional activities (i.e., those activities that take place throughout the year), like the Best Practice Forums (BPFs) and Dynamic Coalitions (DCs), which are also referred to as “intersessional activities.”
 You can learn more about these in the section on intersessional activities below.

 Best Practice Forums

 The Best Practice Forums, or BPFs, are community-led projects that work on specific themes throughout the year.
 Their primary aim is to gather broad stakeholder input to define and gather effective and/or efficient practices to address certain important challenges in Internet governance.

 Each of these BPFs will present their findings at the IGF meeting, and you are welcome to attend and read their reports, which are published on the IGF’s website.

-Dynamic Coalitions, or DCs, are informal, issue-specific groups comprising members of various stakeholder groups.
-Ahead of the DCs Main Session at IGF 2016, participating coalitions have submitted substantive papers in accordance with the general guidelines provided as a result of the Dynamic Coalitions Coordination Activities.
-Existing DCs are:
+Dynamic Coalitions, or DCs, are informal, issue-specific groups comprising of members of various stakeholder groups.
+Ahead of the DCs Main Session at IGF 2017, participating coalitions have submitted substantive papers in accordance with the general guidelines provided as a result of the Dynamic Coalitions Coordination Activities.